SolidWallOfCode/txn_box/doc/dev/design.en.rst

 At the Spring 2019 summit, it was decided this overhaul, changing only the configuration for "remap.config", wasn't worth the trouble.
 The decision was made to instead authorize a complete reworking of all of the URL rewriting machinery.
-This was based on the view that if the format was to be changed, the change should take full advantage of YAML, disregarding any previous configuration or specific functionality to avoid multiple configuaration changes.
+This was based on the full that if the format was to be changed, the change should take full advantage of YAML, disregarding any previous configuration or specific functionality to avoid multiple configuaration changes.
 It was required that anything that could be done currently could continue to be done, but without any requirement to